Lia Epperson: Career

 After graduating from Stanford Law School, Epperson worked as a law clerk for Timothy K. Lewis of the United States Court of Appeals for the Third Circuit.
 Epperson and Lewis later served together as board members for The Constitution Project.
 In 1991, Epperson began working as an associate at Morrison & Foerster in Palo Alto, California.
 Epperson litigated commercial and civil rights.
 Additionally, she was a board member for Big Brothers Big Sisters of San Francisco and the Peninsula.
 From 2001 to 2005, Epperson served as the director of education litigation and policy at the NAACP Legal Defense and Educational Fund.

 Epperson began her career in academics in 2005, serving as an associate professor at Santa Clara University School of Law, where she taught constitutional law until 2010.
 While at Santa Clara, Epperson served on the Board Nominating Committee of the American Civil Liberties Union of Northern California and the Justice Fund Honorary Committee of the Legal Aid Society-Employment Law Center.
 Epperson was a senior fellow at the Center for American Progress from 2008 to 2010, conducting research that focused on federal civil rights enforcement of educational policies and practices.
 From 2009 to 2010, Epperson also worked as a visiting professor at the University of Maryland Francis King Carey School of Law.
 In 2010, Epperson began working at American University Washington College of Law.
 She previously served as director of the Doctor of Juridical Science Program.
 In addition, Epperson served as senior associate dean of faculty and academic affairs at the school.
+Epperson received the school's Excellence in Teaching Award in February 2022.

 On several occasions, Epperson has been a panelist and correspondent on C-SPAN, discussing the Supreme Court case Ricci v.
 DeStefano as well as public school integration.

+As of January 2025, Epperson was a member-at-large, representing Washington, D.C., for the national board of the American Civil Liberties Union.